JavaTMP/JavaTMP/docs/pages/erp/role-based-access-control-design.md

 The way you control access to resources using RBAC is to create role assignments. it’s how permissions are enforced.
 A role assignment consists of three elements: principal, role, and module.

-### Principal
+### Entity Definitions:
-A security principal is an object that represents a user, group.
+The main entities of RBAC system are:
+- Operation, Function or Action.
+Things that users can do with the resource.
+Like create, read, update, delete, print, email or share.
+- Role.
+Collection of actions that users can have. like manager, admin, supervisor or editor.
+A role lists the operations that can be performed, such as read, write, and delete.
+Roles can be high-level, like owner, or specific, like reader.
+System should include several built-in roles that you can use like Owner, Reader, Manager or Administrator.
+- Module.
+Entity/resource type in your application on which certain actions can be performed on.
+A module could be a User, a Membership, a Product, accounting, billing or resource type module.
+Each of these modules come with a set of operations, functions or actions which are pre-defined by the module, e.g actions to create a user, activate users etc. These actions get installed along with the modules into the applications database table called 'action'.
+Module is the boundary that the access applies to.
+When you assign a role, you can further limit the actions allowed by defining a module.
+This is helpful if you want to make someone an administrator on one module but a reader on another module.
+- Resource.
+Thing that users can manipulate.
+Like instance of contract, user, document or module.
 - User.
 An individual who has a profile in the system with username and password.
 - Group.
 A set of users.
 When you assign a role to a group, all users within that group have that role.

-### Role
-A role is a collection of permissions.
-A role lists the operations that can be performed, such as read, write, and delete.
-Roles can be high-level, like owner, or specific, like reader.
-System should include several built-in roles that you can use.
-The following lists four fundamental built-in roles:
-- Owner.
-Has full access to all resources including the right to delegate access to others.
-- Reader.
-Can view existing resources.
-- Manager.
-Has full access to resource.
-- Administrator.
-Lets you manage user access to resources.

-### Module
-Module is the boundary that the access applies to.
-When you assign a role, you can further limit the actions allowed by defining a module.
-This is helpful if you want to make someone an administrator on module and a reader on another module.

-### Role assignments
+- Principal.
+A principal is an object that represents a user or a group.
+- Permission.
+A mapping involving User, Role and module.
-A role assignment is the process of binding a role definition to a user or group principal at a particular module for the purpose of granting access to specific resources.
+A role assignment is the process of binding a role definition to a user or group principal on a particular module for the purpose of granting access to specific resources.
 Access is granted by creating a role assignment, and access is revoked by removing a role assignment.

-### Deny assignments
+- Deny assignments.
 A deny assignment binds a set of deny actions to a user or group principal on a particular module for the purpose of denying access to resource.
 A role assignment defines a set of actions that are allowed, while a deny assignment defines a set of actions that not allowed.
 In other words, deny assignments block users from performing specified actions even if a role assignment grants them access.
 Deny assignments take precedence over role assignments.

+### Main Features
+The main feature of RBAC system are:
+- A user must be assigned a certain role in order to exercise a certain action, called a permission.
+- Permission authorization allows the user to perform certain action.
+- All access is controlled through roles that people are given, which is a set of actions.
+This role determines what permissions he or she is granted.
+- A principal can have multiple roles.
+- A role can have multiple principals.
+- A role can have many actions.
+- An action can be assigned to many roles.
+- An user can belong to multiple groups.
+- A group can have many users.
+- A group can have many groups but only one parent group.

 ## References
 - [Role-based access control](https://en.wikipedia.org/wiki/Role-based_access_control)